 - Volunteer once a week for a scheduled 8-hour shift

 Please email your completed application as one PDF document to email@example.com.
-Include your immunization records or titers for MMR (Measles, Mumps, Rubella) and Varicella (Chicken Pox), if available, as well as the specified documents above.
+Include your immunization records or titers for MMR (Measles, Mumps, Rubella) and Varicella (Chicken Pox), TDAP, Covid vaccine, and Flu vaccine within flu season.
+All vaccinations are fully required to volunteer, as well as the specified documents above.
 A confirmation email will be sent once all documents have been received and processed.

 Orientation & Training